-Victim of Wage Theft Because an Employer is Making You Work Without Proper Pay?
+Employer Forcing You to Work Without Proper Pay?

-Companies may be at fault for wage theft by requiring you to perform some significant work – or just to wait around – before you clock in, or after you clock out.
-The law permits some – but not all – unpaid “preliminary” and “postliminary” work, so the facts of each situation are very important.
-The legal wage and hour standards vary in different parts of the country, so location is also very important.
-In general, the more time spent, the more likely the employer has to pay for the time.
+“Wage theft” can take several different forms, but it always involves a company unlawfully taking money from its employees.
+For example, companies may be found liable for wage theft if they require a worker to perform some significant work – or just to wait around – before he or she clocks in or after he or she clocks out.
+While the law permits some unpaid “preliminary” and “post-liminary” work, it certainly does not cover everything.
+The facts of each situation are very important.
+Further, the legal wage and hour standards vary in different parts of the country, so location is also very important when determining wage and hour claims.

-Wage theft can happen by giving you so much work to do that you routinely have to work through your unpaid meal breaks, but you are not paid for the time.
-Sometimes the company simply clocks everyone out for lunch and clocks them in again a half hour or hour later without taking into account whether the employees were working.
-State laws are often the only remedy.
+Wage theft can also happen when employers give you so much work to do that you routinely have to work through meal and rest breaks, but you are not paid for the time.